HOW DO YOU FIND YOUR AUTHORS?

-* competitive royalty rates on printed books (starting at 10% of receipts and moving up to 25% on quantity) with 50% on ebooks and authors choose their price
+- competitive royalty rates on printed books (starting at 10% of receipts and moving up to 25% on quantity) with 50% on ebooks

-Say something about who it's aimed at, how you reckon it's going to sell, what your qualifications for writing it are and attach as much text as you have (upload a PDF of Microsoft Word file).
+Say something about who it's aimed at, how you reckon it's going to sell, what your qualifications for writing it are and attach as much text as you have (upload a Microsoft Word file or PDF).
 It doesn't matter if it's not finished yet, but we can't respond to questions like "I've got an idea about writing a book, how do I go about it and would you publish it".
 If it looks to us like a good possibility, we'll usually respond in around 24 hours.

 If this business doesn't sound as if it's for you, or if we turn the proposal down, I'm sorry we can't help by recommending other publishers.
 We don't know them.
 You have a wide choice; there are several hundred serious publishers in the English language world, 70,000 registered with the main databases, and the number who might publish the occasional book runs to a quarter of a million.
 The simplest way is to trawl the internet for other possibilities.
 The best sources are Literary Marketplace in North America, www.literarymarketplace.com, and The Writers and Artists Yearbook in the UK, buy online at www.acblack.com.
 And try the information sheet Getting Published from the Book Trust, www.booktrust.org.uk.
 There are dozens of other directories, books and online sources. www.bookmarket.com provides a useful summary of "how to get published"-type websites.